Simply Equal: Polarizing issue in the 1995 City Commission elections

 Commission to vote on the issue before general election.
 At that time, three City Commissioners opposed Simply Equal and two supported it.
 However, after talking with the City Manager and other commissioners, Compton decided not to call for a vote on the amendment before the April 4 general.

 On the April 4 General election, Joh Nalbandian came in first.
 Allen Levine, who took sixth place in the Primary election, took third place, just 16 votes behind Bonnie Augustine, a Simply Equal opponent.

 Simply Equal passed on May 2, 1995 with a 3–2 vote.
 "The ordinance change sends a very powerful message to people that Lawrence won't tolerate discrimination based on sexual orientation," Zimmerman said.
 "People who feel they have been discriminated against can now file complaints with the human relations office."

-Ray Samuel, director of Lawrence's Human Relations department, agreed that many of the opponents who spoke to the commission Tuesday where misinformed.
-Businesses or Landlords would not be required to ask people their sexual orientations on an application nor would businesses need to hire a certain number of homosexuals would be required, Samuel said.
+Ray Samuel, director of Lawrence's Human Relations department, agreed that many of the opponents who spoke to the commission Tuesday were misinformed.
+Businesses or landlords would not be required to ask people their sexual orientations on an application nor would businesses need to hire a certain number of homosexuals would be required, Samuel said.
 Religious organizations would not be required to hire homosexuals.
 "There are no special rights or privileges being granted to anyone," he said.
 "The amendment provides a vehicle to protect all the citizens of Lawrence from unlawful discrimination.
 We want to make sure no one is denied the opportunity to make a living because of their sexual orientation, that is what this is all about."